BobRandomNumber/ComfyUI-BasicOllama/README.md

 By default, the `BasicOllama` node will attempt to connect to your Ollama instance at `http://localhost:11434`.

-If your Ollama instance is running on a different URL, you can change it by editing the `config.json` file located in the `ComfyUI-BasicOllama` directory:
+If your Ollama instance is running on a different URL/port, you can change it by editing the `config.json` file located in the `ComfyUI-BasicOllama` directory:

 ```json
 {